-A beginning course in the theory of music.
-Provides the skills necessary to read, write and perform music, with basic training in pitch and rhythm and emphasis on performance.
+As a beginning course in the theory of music, students will be introduced to the skills necessary to read, write and perform music, with basic training in pitch and emphasis on performance.
+Prerequisite: basic piano skills.
 Class: 3 hours per week.
 [H,L] (Fa) 3 credits